Stir five hundred more

 You wouldn’t see it coming.
 If you were paying close attention there might have been a day or two of people exchanging subtle eye-rolls when you walked in.
 A faint, wincing paranoia might have started to snag at you.
 But you wouldn’t be prepared.
 Nobody ever was.
 That might have been the point.

-Not knowing might have down to the amnesia.
-I wondered for a while if might equally have been some sort of social blindness on my part, except that it wasn’t.
+I thought perhaps not knowing might have been down to the amnesia.
+I wondered for a while if it might equally have been some sort of social blindness on my part, except that it wasn’t.
 There were others, victims and reluctant perpetrators, all equally ignorant.
 When we talked about it later we called it the Silence.

 It was a sudden weaponised ostracism.
 You’d come in one day to find yourself invisible.
 People would look through you, talk over you, make plans in front of you and leave you out.
-Buses would sometimes leave without you.
 If you tried to talk to someone they’d cut you dead or wait serenely till you were out of their path.
+Sometimes buses would leave without you.

 There’s a special kind of haunted isolation that comes from being surrounded by people who won’t acknowledge your presence except to pointedly deny you attention.
 It’s not the sort of soft loneliness you can retreat from with a book, oh no. The Silence would follow you.